 Clustering specifies the sequential units of computation in a parallel program by mapping tasks to clusters.
 A cluster is a set of tasks that execute sequentially on the same processor.
 The principle goal of clustering is to achieve the minimum parallel time for a given task graph on a clique architecture, with as many processors as tasks ("abundant" clique).
 If communication overhead were zero, the trivial solution to clustering would assign each task to a different processor of an "abundant" clique.
 In the realistic case, however, a parallel execution that assigns every node of a task-graph to a different processor of an "abundant" clique might not achieve minimum completion time because of communication delays and overhead.
-For example, in Figure 2 (left), each task is assigned to a different processor and the parallel time of the execution graph is 24.
-In contrast, in Figure 2 (right), nodes A, B, and D are clustered within the same processor and the parallel time is only 16.
-This is because clustering eliminates the communication cost of messages (A, B) and (B, D).

-Formally, clustering is the problem of partitioning the nodes of a parallel-execution graph $G{pe}$ into clusters, and deriving the clustered parallel-execution graph with the shortest parallel time among all possible clustered graphs $G{pe}^{c}$ mapped on "abundant" cliques.
-It has been proven that finding the optimal clustering of a directed acyclic graph that follows the Macro-Dataflow model of computation is NP-hard in the strong sense, if the cost function is the minimization of parallel time of the graph on an "abundant" clique architecture [18].
-A number of heuristics have been developed to cope with the clustering problem [8, 12, 18, 20].
+Formally, clustering is the problem of partitioning the nodes of a parallel-execution graph G{pe} into clusters, and deriving the clustered parallel-execution graph with the shortest parallel time among all possible clustered graphs G{pe}^{c} mapped on "abundant" cliques.
+It has been proven that finding the optimal clustering of a directed acyclic graph that follows the Macro-Dataflow model of computation is NP-hard in the strong sense, if the cost function is the minimization of parallel time of the graph on an "abundant" clique architecture [19].
+A number of heuristics have been developed to cope with the clustering problem [9, 14, 19, 21].